Young People

 Substance Misuse

 There is evidence to suggest that young people who use recreational drugs run the risk of damage to mental health including suicide, depression and disruptive behaviour disorders.
 Regular use of cannabis or other drugs may also lead to dependence.
-Among 10 to 15 year olds, an increased likelihood of drug use is linked to a range of adverse experiences and behaviour, including truancy, exclusion from school, homelessness, time in care, and serious or frequent offending.
+For 10 to 15-year-olds, the likelihood of drug use is higher when they experience adverse situations such as truancy, being excluded from school, homelessness, time spent in care, and serious or frequent offending.
 Somerset has often had relatively high levels of hospital admissions for substance misuse.

-Key indicator: Hospital admissions due to substance misuse (15-24 years)
+Key indicator: Hospital admissions due to substance misuse (15 to 24 years)

 Absence from training and employment